Help your community prepare for emergency toilet needs by joining the Twin Bucket Brigade. It’s simple.

 - Put together a twin bucket kit for your own household.

-- Make copies the Twin Bucket Emergency Toilet Leaflet after customizing with your group’s name and logo.
+- Make copies of the Twin Bucket Emergency Toilet leaflet.

 - Share information.
 Set up the twin buckets at meetings and events.
 Or go door to door passing out leaflets.